 Spread this mixture onto the cooled cake.
 (At this point I put it in the refrigerator to chill while I make the frosting.)

 In a large bowl, beat together powdered sugar, butter, and melted chocolate until smooth.
+Here is an easy way to melt chocolate without a microwave!
 Add milk, boiling water, and vanilla extract and beat for about five minutes until very fluffy.

 Spread icing over cream filling.